Why Family Patterns Repeat

 Yet silence does not remove the emotional impact.

-Unspoken experiences often continue influencing the family system indirectly.
+What remains hidden often continues influencing the family system indirectly.

 This may involve: